Sign In

 The Hebrew University graduate (Master's) program in occupational therapy, the first to be offered in Israel, was opened in 1990 under the Department of Medical Sciences and aims to train professional leadership in this discipline.
 Students of the graduate program will gain depth and breadth of knowledge in occupational therapy theory and occupational science, including their ability of evidence-based clinical reasoning.
 To gain a graduate degree in Occupational Therapy, students may choose one of two tracks, the research track or the non-research track (applied).
 In both tracks students commit to two years of intensive studies of occupational therapy and occupational science.
 However, it is possible to study on day a week each year.

 Students in the research track are also required to conduct research and write a thesis.
 The track is also available to students with an undergraduate degree in related disciplines.
 The non-research track is only available to students with an undergraduate degree in occupational therapy.
 In the non-research track, students are encouraged undertake an applied project which is relevant to their clinical work.
-Both tracks allow students to explore areas such as neurodevelopmental disorders, as well as physical, mental and cognitive rehabilitation.
+Both tracks allow students to explore areas such as neurodevelopmental disorders, physical, mental and cognitive rehabilitation as well as aging.
 Graduate degree students also learn to translate research into clinical practice and to evaluate research-based evidence as a basis for occupational therapy interventions.

-The School of Occupational Therapy graduate program offers specializations in Neuro-developmental disorders and in Disability studies; a joint program with the Faculty of Social Work.
+The School of Occupational Therapy graduate program offers specializations in one of three areas:

 About the program